 This course provides an introduction to the concentrated instruction in the expressive and receptive practice of beginning fingerspelling.
 May not be repeated.
-SC
+SC $\,$

-0256 W 3:30-5:00pm ONLINE Keane, M 6/12-6/26 Note: Online course.
-All instruction will be provided via the internet through the college learning management system CANVAS and Zoom software.
-Meets online weekly on Wednesdays 3:30pm-5:00pm for live lecture.
+0256 W 3:30-5:00pm CC2-214 Keane, M 6/18-7/02 Note: Partially online course.
+Students will meet in person during the time block listed.
+All other instruction will be delivered online.
+Participation is via the internet through the college learning management system CANVAS and Zoom software.
 Access to a computer with audio and video capability is required.

-Go to www.losmedanos.edu/onlineclasses for course access information
+Go to www.losmedanos.edu/onlineclasses for course access information.